apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 _explanation_

-1. Since there are many vertices and edges in the graph, for list-type requests, such as getting all vertices, getting all edges, etc., the server will compress the data and return it,so when use curl, you get a bunch of garbled characters, you can redirect to gunzip for decompression.
+1. Since there are many vertices and edges in the graph, for list-type requests, such as getting all vertices, getting all edges, etc., the server will compress the data and return it, so when use curl, you get a bunch of garbled characters, you can redirect to gunzip for decompression.
 It is recommended to use Chrome browser + Restlet plugin to send HTTP requests for testing.

     ```
     curl "http://localhost:8080/graphs/hugegraph/graph/vertices" | gunzip